Cheesy Olive Bites are Cocktail Party Perfect!

 - use a food processor (or mixer) to make cheddar dough

-- handle dough with floured hands and add a little flour to dough pieces if sticky
+- handle the dough with floured hands and add a little flour to dough pieces if sticky

 - 32 pimento stuffed cocktail olives (about 3/4 of a 7 ounce jar)